Andy-Osborne/Dwarf-Match/testing.md

         - Bug Discovered:

-            - When the user was playing at the Hard difficulty, the button would show however; it caused an error as the user was already on the highest difficulty.
+            - When the user was playing at the Hard difficulty, the Next Level button would show however; it caused an error as the user was already on the highest difficulty.

         - Fix Applied:

-            - To fix this, I added in an if statement as follows that displays the "Next Level" button if the user is not already on the hard level:
+            - To fix this, I created the below function that runs an if statement as follows and displays the "Next Level" button if the user is not already on the hard level:

                 ```Javascript
+                    function showNextDifficulty() {
                         if (app.difficultyLevel !== "hard") {
                             app.victory.nextLevel.classList.remove("d-none");
+                        } else {
+                            app.victory.nextLevel.classList.add("d-none");
+                       }
                     }
                 ```